sumukhaithal6/covid-19-model/docs/install_pomegranate_conda.md

 If this doesn't work out because some libraries are missing, you can install them just like we installed *hdf5*.

-In order to test the installation, run the following piece of code:

 You can deactivate the environment by running this command:

 ```